 You can pay your employees' super using a clearing house like Employer Direct.
 A clearing house is a payment facility that lets you easily make super contributions to multiple super funds in a single transaction.

-For most employers, the minimum rate you need to pay to an employee's super account is 9.5% of their salary.
+For most employers, the minimum rate you need to pay to an employee's super account is 10% of their ordinary time earnings (OTE).
 This is called the Superannuation Guarantee (SG).

 To work out how much super you need to pay, you can use the Australian Taxation Office (ATO)'s SG contributions calculator or contact us for help.

 If you are a Queensland Government employer with employees who are making standard contributions, you may need to contribute at a higher rate.

 Under the Government's superannuation rules, you need to make payments at least four times a year, by the quarterly due dates shown below.
 Making your contributions on time means you can claim them as a tax deduction, and avoid being charged any penalties by the ATO.

 Here are the payment deadlines.
 Make sure you allow for processing times.

 Streamline your super payments and meet your reporting requirements quickly and easily with Employer Direct.

 Australians can choose which fund they want their super paid into.
 As an employer, you need to: